 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-The new debt will carry a 7.125% coupon and mature in 2031.
-Allegiant said it plans to use the proceeds to fully refinance its existing $403 million 7.25% senior secured notes due 2027, along with related interest, costs, fees, expenses and other amounts, with any remainder going to general corporate purposes.
+Allegiant plans to use the proceeds to refinance its existing $403 million 7.25% senior secured notes due 2027, along with related interest, costs, fees, expenses and other amounts.
+Any remaining proceeds will go to general corporate purposes.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.